kevyJose/AVC-Project_ENGR101/README.md

 4.   *Lee - Reverse the robot if the line is not present until line is found again.
      >>Adjust the speed in a negative direction.

 Challenges / conflicts of this week:
-    - Assignments for COMP102/112 , ENGR121 and CYBR171 may reduce time commited to AVC project, possibly impeding progress.
+- Assignments for COMP102/112 , ENGR121 and CYBR171 may reduce time commited to AVC project, possibly impeding progress
 - Making the functions work together...smart collaboration/communication NEEDED!
 - Kevin faced some issues when running/testing the program...but eventually sorted it out by end of week

 Due this week:
     - Project progress check (Wiki discussion etc)
     - Core code should be done (At the very least...if completion or further work is possible) by the end of this week.

 **- Week Ending 19<sup>th</sup> June 2020**